stephenmoloney/scrivener_list/README.md

 end
 ```

 ## Tests

 ```shell
 mix test
 ```

 ## Acknowledgements

-Thanks to [Drew Olson](https://github.com/drewolson) for helping with this, particularly the introduction of the [protocol](http://blog.drewolson.org/extensible-design-with-protocols/).
+The introduction of the [protocol](http://blog.drewolson.org/extensible-design-with-protocols/)
+for scrivener enabled the separation of this package into it's own
+repository.

 ## Licence